LuisPalacios/rara-avis/experiments/01-rara-avis-game/README.md

    - Select `Qwen3-Coder-30B-A3B-Instruct-MLX-8bit`
    - Wait for the model to load into memory (watch the RAM usage)

 > **💡 No IDE needed!** LM Studio has a built-in Chat interface.
-You interact with the LLM directly in the Chat tab — just type your prompt and copy the generated code.
+I just interacted with the LLM directly in the Chat tab — just typed the prompt and copied the generated code to create `rara-avis.py`.

 #### On the Windows PC (Development Workstation)